-Acco Accounts production stage Work Performed Before During After 1.
-Business understanding review your operations ✓ ✓ - 2.
-Controls: assess the control ol framework ✓ - - 3.
-Prepared by Client Reque est (PBC): issue our prepared by client request ✓ - - 4.
-Accounting standards: a ✓ ✓ - 5.
-Accounts production: rev ✓ ✓ ✓ 6.
-Testing: test and confirm r - ✓ ✓ 7.
-Representations and opinions: seek and provide representations before issuing our opinions 1.
-Business In our 201 x stages and report our key findings below: 7/18 audit plan we assessed your operations to identify significant issues that might h sment as part of our audit work.
-We provide an update on each of the risks identified s consequence.
-W e confirmed th 2.
-Assessment of the control we assessed the effectiveness of your key financial system controls that prevent and detect material fraud and error.
+Accounts production stage Work Performed During After 1.
+Business understanding: review your operations ✓ - 2.
+Controls: assess the control framework - 3.
+Prepared by Client Request (PBC): issue our prepared by client request - 4.
+Accounting standards: agree the impact of any new accounting standards ✓ - 5.
+Accounts production: review the accounts production process ✓ ✓ 6.
+Testing: test and confirm material or significant balances and disclosures ✓ ✓ 7.
+Representations and opinions: seek and provide representations before issuing our opinions ✓ ✓

+We have completed the first six stages and report our key findings below:

+1. Business understanding

+In our 2017/18 audit plan we assessed your operations to identify significant issues that might have a financial statements consequence.
+We confirmed this risk assessment as part of our audit work.
+We provide an update on each of the risks identified later in this section.

+the control environment

+Assessment of We assessed the effectiveness of your key financial system controls that prevent and detect material fraud and error.
 We found that the financial controls on which we seek to place reliance are operating effectively.
-We have made three new recommendations which relate to the bank reconciliation, the the control environment on which we seek to place reliance are operating effectively.
-We have made three new recommendations which relate to the bank reconciliation, the payroll reconciliation and the presentation of balances relating to the subsidiary in the financial statements.
+We have made six recommendations which relate to the audit of Knowle Green Estates Ltd, bank reconciliations, the methodology for completing valuations, the notification of accruals to the Finance Team, payroll reconciliations and the recognition of grants.
 We believe that these recommendations (see appendix 1) will strengthen your control environment.
-We reviewed work undertaken by your internal auditors, in accordance with ISA 610 and used the findings to inform our work.
-We have chosen not to place reliance on their work due to the approach we adopted for the financial statements audit.

-3. Prepared by client request (PBC) We produced the PBC to summarise the working papers and evidence we ask you to collate as part of the preparation of the financial statements.
-We tailored our request to the Authority and this was issued as a final document to the finance team.
-We have noted an improvement in the quality of working papers compared to the prior year.
-The Authority made good use of the SharePoint system for sharing working papers.
+3. Prepared by client request (PBC)

+We produced the PBC to summarise the working papers and evidence we ask you to collate as part of the preparation of the financial statements.
+We discussed and tailored our request with the Chief Accountant and this was issued as a final document to the finance team.